-But PIAC president John Lawford is not so sure given the CRTC's case-by-case approach to telecom complaints and says Telus may be hedging its bets in not wanting to see the complaint expanded in case it eventually becomes a content provider itself or starts to earn greater advertising revenue from the TV content it licenses for mobile.
+But PIAC president John Lawford is not so sure.
+He says that given the CRTC's case-by-case approach to telecom complaints, Telus might just be hedging its bets in case it eventually becomes a content provider itself or starts to earn greater advertising revenue from the TV content it licenses for mobile.

 Lawford thinks the complaint as written is both too broad, in that it brings in a lot of issues that are not relevant to the key argument, which is that Bell violated the "undue preference" provision of the Telecommunications Act, and too narrow, in that it focuses only on one provider.

 There is no doubt Mobile TV is a key pillar in Bell's strategy to promote its broadcast content on multiple "screens" and attract new viewers, he said, pointing to the company's announcement that it had reached one million subscribers for the service.

 "It's fairly clear what they are intending to do by giving this particular deal," Lawford said.

 Telus mobile TV app subject to data cap

 Affordable and easy-to-use technology has made it easier than ever for small-scale creators and content owners to put video online, but when faced with the choice of viewing an independently produced video and having to worry about how much data you're using and watching an episode of American Idol that won't deplete your data, many mobile users will choose the latter, say Klass and other telecom analysts.

 'Bell is making the whole internet more expensive to use in order to subsidize and basically push people to use their services.'- Steve Anderson, Open Media